SymfonyCasts/symfony5/sfcasts/ep3-doctrine/foundry.md

 ## Using the Factory

 Ok!
-A simply array of "default" values that are enough to create a `Question` object.
+We now have a simple array of "default" values that are enough to create a valid `Question` object.
 Our `QuestionFactory` is ready!
 Let's use it in `AppFixtures`.

 How?
 First, say `QuestionFactory::new()`.
 That will give us a new *instance* of the `QuestionFactory`.
 Now `->create()` to create a *single* `Question`.

 Done!
-Ok, it's *still* not interesting... but let's try it!
+Ok, it's *still* not interesting - it will create just *one* `Question`... but let's try it!
 Re-run the fixtures:

 ```terminal
 symfony console doctrine:fixtures:load